 Slack – Most of you have already gotten into the Slack team.
 To get started introduce yourself with a few sentences around who you are and why you are interested in #DigPINS in the #common-room or #kenyoncollege channel in Slack.

 Slack will be our main mode of communication.
 To get the most out of this experience you should check it daily.
 You don’t need to post daily – you can if you want to, but we want your interactions to be organic.

 If you feel comfortable, the best way to stay in contact is to download the app; make sure the notifications are turned on.

 Some things you could/should use Slack for:

 – Posting quick informal thoughts on readings or concepts

 – Responding to others’ quick informal thoughts

-– Sharing other articles, videos, or podcasts that you come across
+– Sharing other links that you come across

 – Promoting your blog post each week